jruby/jrubyfx/README.md

 jruby samples/fxml/Demo.rb
 ```

-Or, if you have not installed the gem, or are testing edits to jrubyfxml.rb:
+Or, if you have not installed the gem, or are testing edits to jrubyfx.rb:

 ```text
 rake run main_script=samples/fxml/Demo.rb